Creating a Cut Flower Garden: Summer Seed Collection

 ‘Growing a Cut Flower Garden’ Series

-When growing a cut flower garden you not only have the benefit of ongoing fresh flowers through the season, but you can even save your own seeds to sow next year.
+Growing a cut flower garden offers the benefit of fresh flowers throughout the season, and you can even save your own seeds to sow next year.

 Until next time,